NISRA

 image

-Participant 1 Quote: "I often felt lost on the page because the text blended into the background, and the forms felt like a guessing game."
+Participant 1 Quote: "I often felt lost because the text blended into the background, and the forms felt like a guessing game."

-Participant 3 Quote: "The website felt overwhelming because the layout was cluttered, and it took too long to find what I was looking for.
+Participant 3 Quote: "The layout was overwhelming.
+It took too long to find what I needed.”

 Key Findings

-2. Form Usability: Lack of clear labeling and association in form fields led to confusion and errors while filling out the Contact us
+Form Usability: Lack of clear labeling and association in form fields

 Interview